valderman/4koma/README.md

 | Everything but the kitchen sink⁵ |  ❌  |  ❌  |  ✅  |  ✅  |  ❌  |  ❌  |  ❌  |  ✅  |  ✅  |

-(¹) Individual properties can be accessed by means of `parsedConfig.get("foo.bar")` or similar, without requiring the entire document to be converted into some model type.
+(¹) Individual properties can be accessed by means of `parsedConfig.get("foo.bar")` or similar, without requiring the entire document to be decoded into some model type.

-(²) The library does not require annotations or other modifications to existing code in order to support conversion to complex model types.
+(²) The library does not require annotations or other modifications to existing code in order to support decoding to complex model types.

-(³) The library does not rely on type-erased JVM generics for conversion to complex model types.
+(³) The library does not rely on type-erased JVM generics for decoding to complex model types.

 (⁴) The library focuses on reading/writing/processing TOML and does not contain any "unnecessary" features unrelated to that scope.